Machian Gravity: Confronting Galaxy Cluster Mass Profiles: Machian gravity an overview

+Machian gravity is motivated by Mach’s principle, which connects inertia with the large-scale distribution of matter in the universe.
+A comprehensive review of Mach’s principle is provided in~\cite{Jammer}.

+At a more general level, the underlying idea can be summarized as follows.
+The inertia of a particle can only be characterized once an inertial reference frame has been specified.
+However, the identification of such an inertial frame is intrinsically problematic, and possibly impossible, because there is no external, absolute reference frame relative to which its acceleration can be unambiguously measured.
+To address this conceptual difficulty, Ernst Mach proposed that the inertial reference frame is determined by the motions and distribution of distant astronomical objects.

+This hypothesis implies that the distant matter in the universe plays a decisive role in fixing the inertial properties of local bodies, a viewpoint commonly referred to as Mach’s principle.
+Consequently, if two otherwise identical objects are placed at different locations in the universe, their inertial properties may differ as a function of the surrounding mass–energy distribution.
+In particular, two identical particles could, in principle, possess different inertial masses or experience distinct effective forces due to differences in their cosmological backgrounds.

+A well-known illustrative case is Newton’s bucket experiment.
+Consider a bucket filled with water that is set into rotation.
+Due to the centripetal force, the free surface of the water assumes a concave shape.

+If, however, we adopt a coordinate system rigidly attached to the rotating bucket, then the water is at rest in this non-inertial frame.
+In that description, no centripetal force appears to act on the water, and one might naively expect the free surface to remain flat.
+Empirically, this is not observed.
+The resolution is that, in the non-inertial (rotating) frame, one must introduce fictitious (inertial) forces to restore Newton’s second law in its usual form.
+In this context, the centrifugal force is invoked to account for the curvature of the water surface.
+The physical origin of this inertial force, however, is not explained within classical mechanics alone.

+Mach’s principle proposes a conceptual answer: in the rotating frame of the bucket, the remainder of the universe—distant stars, galaxies, and all other mass distributions—appears to rotate.
+Consequently, in Mach's principle it is hypothesized that the gravitational interaction arising from the rotating mass distribution of the universe generates the inertial forces experienced in a local reference frame, including the centrifugal effects observed in the bucket experiment.

 In our previous work, we have shown that in a 5-dimensional coordinate frame, we can recover all these inertial forces from the background~\cite{das2023aspects}.
-In a vacuum, the field equation for the theory is given by $\widetilde{G}_{AB}=0$, where $A,B$ varies from $0$ to $4$, and the tilde represents that the quantities are in $5$ dimensional spacetime.
+In absence of any stress energy tensor, the field equation for the theory is given by $\widetilde{G}_{AB}=0$, where $A,B$ varies from $0$ to $4$, and the tilde represents that the quantities are in $5$ dimensional spacetime.
 This, after some rearrangements, can be written as $\widetilde{R}_{AB}=0$, where $\widetilde{R}_{AB}$ is the Ricci tensor.
 Let us assume that the perturbation in the metric due to the gravitational field is $\widetilde{\gamma}_{A B}$.
 For this weak field limit, only $\widetilde{R}_{00}=\widetilde{R}^C_{0 C 0}$ is the important term, as all the other components are of the order of $O(1/c)$ or less, where the term on the right-hand side is the Riemann tensor.

 The second term here is a time derivative, which vanishes for static fields.
 The third and fourth terms are of the form $(\widetilde{\Gamma})^2$, and since $\widetilde{\Gamma}$ is first-order in the metric perturbation, these contribute only at second order and can be neglected, giving